Circassia: Pseudoscientific origin

-Turkish nationalist groups and proponents of modern day Pan-Turkism have claimed that the Circassians are of Turkic origin, but no scientific evidence has been published to support this claim and it has been strongly denied by ethnic Circassians, impartial research, linguists and historians around the world.
+Turkish nationalist groups and proponents of modern-day Pan-Turkism have claimed that the Circassians are of Turkic origin, but no scientific evidence has been published to support this claim and it has been strongly denied by ethnic Circassians, impartial research, linguists and historians around the world.
 The Circassian language does not share notable similarities to the Turkish language except for borrowed words.
-According to various historians, the Circassian origin of the Sind-Meot tribes refutes the claim that the Circassians are of Turkic ethnic origin.
+According to various historians, the Circassian origin of the Sindo-Meot tribes refutes the claim that the Circassians are of Turkic ethnic origin.

 Ancient Era

 Maikop Civilization

 Miyequap (Maikop) civilization was established in 3000 BC.
 Circassians were known by many different names in ancient times.
 "Kerket" and "Sucha" are examples.
 In 1200 BC, Circassians fought alongside the Hittites against the Egyptians.

 Sindica

-The Sindica state was founded in 500 BC.
-During this period, Greeks (Greeks) and Sind-Meot tribes lived in Circassia.
-Under the roof of this state, Sind-Meots in the region became the ancestors of the Circassian people.
-The Greek poet Hipponaks, who lived in the 5th century BC, and Herodotus later mentioned the Sinds.
-Strabo also mentions the city of Sindica, located near the Black Sea coast.
+The Sindica Kingdom was founded in 800 BC.
+During this period, Greeks (Greeks) and Sindi-Meotay tribes lived in Circassia.
+Under the roof of this state, Sindi-Meotians in the region became the ancestors of the Circassian people.
+The Greek poet Hipponax, who lived in the 5th century BC, and Herodotus later mentioned the Sindis.
+Strabo also mentions the Capitol of Sindia, located near the Black Sea coast.
 Information on Sindica has been learned from Greek documents and archaeological finds, and there is not much detail.
-It is not known exactly when the Sindica State was established, but it is known that the Sindians had a state and trade relations with the Greeks before the establishment of the Greek colonies on the Black Sea coast.
+It is not known exactly when the Sindica Kingdom was established, but it is known that the Sindis had a state and trade relations with the Greeks before the establishment of the Greek colonies on the Black Sea coast.
 It is also known that the kingdom of Sindica was a busy trading state where artists and merchants were accommodated.
 Circassians could not establish a union for a long time after this state.